DanaY326/pdf-highlight-oa-fork/README.md

 - React
 - TypeScript
 - react-pdf library for PDF rendering
-- Tailwind CSS for stylinge
+- Tailwind CSS for styling
 - SQLite for local highlight storage
-- Supabase for cloud-based highlight storage (optional)
+- HuggingFace for embedding data in preparation for vector search

 ## Getting Started